UVVM/UVVM/doc/source/func_cov_pkg_overview.rst

 **********************************************************************************************************************************
 Creating and adding bins
 **********************************************************************************************************************************
 Bins are generated using one of the bin generation functions defined in the functional coverage package, and added to a coverpoint using the ``add_bins()`` procedure.
-(This is necessary for several reasons: better readability, avoiding conflicts with overloads which have similar parameters and supporting adding multiple types of bins in a single line.)
+This is necessary for several reasons: better readability, avoiding conflicts with overloads which have similar parameters and supporting adding multiple types of bins in a single line.

 By calling the ``add_bins()`` procedure with the ``bin()`` function as parameter, we can generate and add a bin in a single operation.

-The following code adds a bin for the value 1 to the coverpoint named *v_my_coverpoint*.
+The following code adds a bin for the value 1 to the coverpoint named *my_coverpoint*.

 .. code-block::

-    v_my_coverpoint.add_bins(bin(1));
+    my_coverpoint.add_bins(bin(1));

 Bins are implemented as record elements inside the protected type t_coverpoint, which represents both coverpoints and crosses.